KalicoCrew/kalico/docs/MPC.md

 ## Installation Outline

-- Take a deep breath and install Danger Klipper (DK).
-It's really not *that* dangerous.
-- Change DK to MPC feature branch and restart klipper service
+- Change DK to the bleeding-edge-v2 feature branch and restart the Klipper service.
-- Setup [extruder], [heater_bed], and SAVE_CONFIG block
+- Set up [extruder], [heater_bed], and SAVE_CONFIG block.
-- Restart firmware to enable MPC control
+- Restart firmware to enable MPC control.
-- MPC Calibrate extruder and/or heater_bed
+- Calibrate extruder and/or heater_bed.
-- Commit MPC calibration parameters to printer.cfg using SAVE_CONFIG command
+- Commit MPC calibration parameters to printer.cfg using SAVE_CONFIG command.

 ## Install Danger Klipper

-Follow the **Switch to Danger Klipper** instrucions on [https://github.com/DangerKlippers/danger-klipper]
+If Danger Klipper is not already installed follow the **Switch to Danger Klipper** instructions on [https://github.com/DangerKlippers/danger-klipper]

 ## Switching Branches

-After installing Danger Klipper you can switch to the MPC feature branch by issuing the following console commands:
+After installing Danger Klipper you can switch to the bleeding edge V2 branch containing MPC functionality by issuing the following console commands:

 ```
 cd ~
 cd klipper
-git fetch
+git fetch -a
-git switch feature/mpc_experimental
+git checkout bleeding-edge-v2
 ```

-After installation of the branch the klipper service should be restarted with:
+After installation of the branch the Klipper service should be restarted with:

 ```
-systemctl restart klipper
+sudo systemctl restart klipper
 ```

 # Configuration